upgini/upgini/README.md

     "city": SearchKey.CUSTOM_KEY, "stats_date": SearchKey.DATE
 })
 ```
+And finaly you can search for community data by the usual search way.

 #### May I use commercial data for free?
-Participate in beta testing!
+Yes, participate in beta testing and get credits for Upgini usage!
 Now service is still in a beta stage, so *registered beta testers* will get an **80USD credits for 6 months**.
 Feel free to start with the registration form 👉 [here](https://profile.upgini.com/access-for-beta-testers)  Please note that number of slots for beta testing is limited and we wont' be able to handle all the requests.

 ## 🛠 Getting Help & Community
 Requests and support, in preferred order